coatyio/coaty-js/docs/developer-guide.md

 Use the `CommunicationManager.start` method to connect to a broker.
 Note that the Communication Manager automatically connects after the container is resolved if the communication option `shouldAutoStart` is set to `true` (opt-in).
+The communication manager automatically tries to reconnect periodically whenever the broker connection is lost.

-Use the `CommunicationManager.restart` method to reconnect to the broker.
-This is useful if you want to switch connection from the backend broker to a hub broker or after the runtime user/device association has changed.
+Use the `CommunicationManager.restart` method to reconnect to a (maybe different) broker.
+This is useful if you want to switch connection from one broker to another or after the runtime user/device association has changed.

-Use the `CommunicationManager.stop` method to disconnect from the message broker.
+Use the `CommunicationManager.stop` method to disconnect from the broker.
 Afterwards, events are no longer dispatched and emitted.
 You can start the Communication Manager again later using the `start` method.